-Like with most dental issues, the best treatment for gum disease is to prevent it from happening in the first place with good oral hygiene that includes regular brushing, flossing, mouthwash, and trips to the dentist.
+Preventing gum disease starts with good oral hygiene which includes regular brushing, flossing, mouthwash, and trips to the dentist.

-If it’s too late for prevention, there are a number of gum disease treatments that can be effective in getting rid of the issue.
+If your oral hygiene has not been up to par, there are a number of gum disease treatments that can be effective in getting rid of the gum disease.

 - Laser tooth and gum cleaning: A laser gum and tooth cleaning is painless and gets into the pockets of the gums.
 It may be recommended when there is extreme gum recession or low-level signs of gum disease.